Kenneth-Rakentine/Nebulae-Granular_Looper_Pedal/README.md

 applied after the converter and lifts signal and noise identically.
 A guitar currently hits the ADC around 25 dB below full scale, wasting that much converter range.

+It does not worsen mixer noise.
+The mixer is downstream and sees a hotter, cleaner signal, so it needs less makeup gain of its own.

-**Test it first** by putting a clean boost pedal in front of the current build and listening on headphones.
+**Test it for free first** by putting a clean boost pedal in front of the current build and listening on headphones.
 That is electrically the same experiment.

 Gain above roughly 6x clips IC1.1 before the converter sees it, since the audio rail is +5 V